opendistro/for-elasticsearch-docs/docs/ad/api.md

 }
 ```

+From this description, the example below is to find anomaly of an entity, but the request query doesn't contain entity name filter.

+In high cardinality detectors, the result contains entities’ information.
-To find an ordered set of anomaly records for an entity with an anomaly within a certain time range for a specific feature value:
+To see an ordered set of anomaly records for an entity with an anomaly within a certain time range for a specific feature value:

 #### Request